 under ORC 4123.03.

-employer for which a combination or transfer of experience is indicated under
+An employer for which a combination or transfer of experience is

-employer that BWC determines is essentially the same employer for
+An employer that BWC determines is essentially the same employer for

-which coverage has previously been provided, including a debtor-in-possession
+which coverage has previously been provided including a debtor-in-possession

 An employer that elects to participate in a program that is incompatible

-employer must have active workers' compensation coverage according to the
+evaluation date, the employer holds active workers' compensation coverage

 The employer must be current on the payment schedule of any part-pay